hasura/graphql-engine/docs/graphql/manual/auth/jwt.rst

      "key": "3EK6FD+o0+c7tzBNVfjpMkNDi2yARAAKzQlk8O2IKoxQu4nF7EdAh8s3TwpHwrdWT6R"
    }

-The ``key`` is the actual shared secret, which is used by your auth server as well.
+The ``key`` is the actual shared secret, which is used by your Hasura graphql-engine server as well.

 RSA based
 +++++++++